da2so/da2so.github.io/_posts/2020-08-11-Meaningful_Perturbation.md

 <span style="color:#5256BC"><b>Second, Total Variation (TV) regularization and upsampling</b></span>
-By uisng TV regularization and upsampling mask, we can encourage the result to have a simple, regular structure which can not be co-adapted to artifacts.
+By using TV regularization and upsampling mask, we can encourage the result to have a simple, regular structure which can not be co-adapted to artifacts.

 With these two modifications, the final objective function is follows: